w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-rtc-00.md

 The candidate descriptions may be relayed to the remote peer independent of other description information or bundled together with other descriptions as determined by the needs of the JavaScript developer.
 The browser must not impose restrictions on external signaling protocols related to the exchange of candidates, or require the bundling of other types of descriptions, such as constraint descriptions ({{objconstraints}}) or stream descriptions ({{objstreamdescriptions}}).

+##### Candidate Description Expressed as a Structure #####

+This is an example-only candidate description expressed as a JavaScript structure.
+This example is not a signaling on-the-wire format mandate.

+    var myCandidateDescription = {
+        socketId: "my-socket",
+        foundation: 1,
+        component: 1,
+        transport: "udp",
+        priority: 1694498815,
+        connectionAddress: "192.0.2.33",
+        connectionPort: 10000,
+        type: "host"
+        // relatedAddress: "1.2.3.4",
+        // relatedPort: 34232
+    };

 ### Constraints ### {#objconstraints}

 Constraints consist of a list of media codecs and cryptographic encryption algorithms allowed to be used as part of the transmission of media.
 Constraints can consist of additional rules or limitations, for example; video size or bandwidth limitations.
 A developer's JavaScript must be able to obtain the types of constraints supported by the browser ({{objfeaturediscovery}}), and the default set of codecs and algorithms available.

 Send constraints indicate media constraints that apply to media flowing from the local to the remote peer.
 Receive constraints apply to the media flowing to the local peer from a remote peer.
 The constraints may be identical in both directions, or the constraints may be a negotiated subset, or the constraints may be unique per direction (i.e. send versus receive).
 A developer's JavaScript must must be able to set the constraints on either direction, at will, and obtain the possible constraints for a connection.

+#### Constraints Description Expressed as a Structure ####

+This is an example-only constraints description expressed as a JavaScript structure.
+This example is not a signaling on-the-wire format mandate.
+Individual codecs may have varying properties according to the definition of each codec type.

+    var myConstraints = {
+        codecs: [
+            {
+                payloadId: 96,
+                kind: "audio",
+                name: "<name>",
+                hzRate: 32000,
+                channels: 1
+                // ...
+            },
+            {
+                payloadId: 96,
+                kind: "video",
+                name: "<name>",
+                hzRate: 96000
+                // ...
+            }
+        ],
+        required: {
+        },
+        optional: {
+            video: {
+                maxWdith: 1280,
+                maxHeight: 720
+            }
+        }
+    };

 #### Constraints Negotiation ####